cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 -------

-Clients that support :rfc:`2193` IMAP referrals can bypass the aggregator front end.
+Clients that support :rfc:`2193` IMAP referrals can bypass the aggregator frontend.
 See `IMAP Referrals`_ for more details.

-Clients are encouraged to bypass the front ends via approved mechanisms.
+Clients are encouraged to bypass the frontends via approved mechanisms.
 This should result in better performance for the client and less load for the servers.